TylerG14/ToBrailleEmulation/README.md

-# ToBrailleEmulation
+# IoTBrailleEmulation
-This is a backup of the emulation such that we can distribute the software for our demo
+This is an emulation of hardware for 3d printed Braille Display that can controll IoT devices.
+This is a stand in for the lacking hardware for our demo.